ericachumbah/dj-marketplace/README.md

 ### Technical Features
 - Type-safe with TypeScript
 - API routes with authentication
-- Database ORM with Prisma
+	- Database ORM with Mongoose
 - Responsive design with TailwindCSS
 - Automated tests with Jest
 - Production-ready deployment